openxla/stablehlo/docs/vhlo_checklist.md

-Prior to updating VHLO ops, attributes, types, or conversions, increment the minor version number in [Version.h](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/Version.h), and update the verison log in [VhloDialect.td](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/VhloDialect.td#L29)
+Prior to updating VHLO ops, attributes, types, or conversions, increment the minor version number in [Version.h](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/Version.h), and update the version log in [VhloDialect.td](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/VhloDialect.td)

 Any new VHLO features added would use this bumped version, for example after bumping `0.10.0 --> 0.11.0`, a new op in [VhloOps.td](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/VhloOps.td)